jessegmeyerlab/proteomics-tutorial/manuscript.md

 Asp-N catalyzes the hydrolysis of peptide bonds at the N-terminal of aspartate residues.
 The optimum activity of this enzyme is between pH 4 and 9.
 As with any metalloprotease, chelators like EDTA should be avoided for digestion buffers when using Asp-N.
-Studies also suggests that Asp-N cleaves at the amino terminus of glutamate when a detergent is present in the proteolysis buffer [@PMID:2669754].
+Studies also suggest that Asp-N cleaves at the amino terminus of glutamate when a detergent is present in the proteolysis buffer [@PMID:2669754].
 Asp-N often leaves many missed cleavages [@PMID:27123950].

-Chymotrypsin or Chymotrypsinogen A is a serine protease obtained from porcine or bovine pancreas with an optimum pH range from 7.8 to 8.0 [@PMID:3555886].
+Chymotrypsin or chymotrypsinogen A is a serine protease obtained from porcine or bovine pancreas with an optimum pH range from 7.8 to 8.0 [@PMID:3555886].
 It cleaves at the C-terminus of hydrphobic amino acids Phe, Trp, Tyr and barely Met and Leu residues.
-Since the transmembrane region of membrance proteins lacks tryptic cleavage sites, this enzyme works well with membrane proteins having more hydrophobic residues [@PMID:24870543; @PMID:24696503; @PMID:27123950].
+Since the transmembrane region of membrane proteins commonly lacks tryptic cleavage sites, this enzyme works well with membrane proteins having more hydrophobic residues [@PMID:24870543; @PMID:24696503; @PMID:27123950].
-Also, the chymotryptic peptides generated after proteolysis will cover the proteome space orthogonal to that of tryptic peptides both in a quantitative and qualitative manner [@PMID:24290761; @PMID:22669647; @PMID:24696503]
+The chymotryptic peptides generated after proteolysis will cover the proteome space orthogonal to that of tryptic peptides both in a quantitative and qualitative manner [@PMID:24290761; @PMID:22669647; @PMID:24696503]

 Clostripain, commonly known as Arg-C, is a cysteine protease obtained from _Clostridium histolyticum_ [@PMID:4332560].
-It hydrolyse mostly the C-terminal Arg residues and sometimes Lys residues, but with less efficiency.
+It hydrolyses mostly the C-terminal Arg residues and sometimes Lys residues, but with less efficiency.
 The peptides generated are generally longer than that of tryptic peptides.
 Arg-C is often used with other proteases for improving qualitative proteome data and also for investigating PTMs [@PMID:25823410].

 LysargiNase, also known as Ulilysin, is a recently discovered protease belonging to the metalloprotease family.
 It is a thermophilic protease derived from _Methanosarcina acetivorans_ that specifically cleaves at the N-terminus of Lys and Arg residues [@PMID:25419962].
 Hence, it enabled discovery of C-terminal peptides that were not observed using trypsin.
-In addition, it also can cleave modified amino acids such as methylated or dimethylated arginine and lysine [@PMID:25419962].
+In addition, it can also cleave modified amino acids such as methylated or dimethylated Arg and Lys [@PMID:25419962].

 Peptidyl-Lys metalloendopeptidase, or Lys-N, is an metalloprotease obtained from _Grifola frondosa_ [@PMID:19195997].
-It cleaves at N-terminal of Lys and has an optimal activity at pH 9.0.
+It cleaves N-terminally of Lys and has an optimal activity at pH 9.0.
 Unlike trypsin, Lys-N is more resistant to denaturing agents and can be heated up to 70 °C [@PMID:25823410].
-Reports suggests that the peptides generated after Lys-N digestion produces more of c-type ions in a ETD-based mass spectrometer [@PMID:18425140].
+Reports suggest that the peptides generated after Lys-N digestion produces more of c-type ions in a ETD-based mass spectrometer [@PMID:18425140].
 Hence this can be used for analysing PTMs, identification of C-terminal peptides and also for de novo sequencing strategies [@PMID:18425140; @PMID:20953479].

-Pepsin A, commonly known as pepsin, is an aspartic protease obtained from bovine or porcrine pancreas [@PMID:12089768].
+Pepsin A, commonly known as pepsin, is an aspartic protease obtained from bovine or porcine pancreas [@PMID:12089768].
-This was the first protease that was identified and crystallized and was awarded the Nobel prize [@PMID:19872561;@PMID:19872562; @PMID:17758437].
+Pepsin was one of several proteins crystalized by John Northrop, who shared the 1946 Nobel prize in chemistry for this work [@PMID:19872561;@PMID:19872562; @PMID:17758437;@URL:https://www.nobelprize.org/prizes/chemistry/1946/speedread/].
-Pepsin works at an optimum pH from 1-4 and, in a pH depended manner it specifically cleaves Trp, Phe, Tyr and  Leu [@PMID:25823410].
+Pepsin works at an optimum pH from 1-4 and specifically cleaves Trp, Phe, Tyr and  Leu [@PMID:25823410].
 Since it possess high enzyme activity and broad specificity at lower pH, it is preferred over other proteases for MS-based disulphide mapping [@PMID:12476442; @PMID:24980484].
 Pepsin is also used extensively for structural mass spectrometry studies with hydrogen-deuterium exchange (HDX) because the rate of back exchange of the amide deuteron is minimized at low pH [@DOI:10.1021/ac902477u; @DOI:10.1002/mas.21565].

+Proteinase K was first isolated from the mold _Tritirachium album_ Limber [@PMID:4373242].
+The epithet 'K' is derived from its ability to efficiently hydrolyse keratin [@PMID:4373242].
+It is a member of the subtilisin family of proteases and is relatively unspecific with a preference for proteolysis at hydrophobic and aromatic amino acid residues [@DOI:https://doi.org/10.1016/B978-0-12-382219-2.00714-6].
+The optimal enzyme activity is between pH 7.5 and 12.
+Proteinase K is used at low concentrations for limited proteolysis (LiP) and the detection of protein structural changes in the eponymous technique LiP-MS [@PMID:29072706].

 ## Peptide and Protein Labeling {.page_break_before}